fabian-sp/GGLasso/transfer_pack/README.md

 # GGLasso SLR Transfer Pack

-Hand-off from **Oleg Vlasovets** to **Fabian Schaipp** for integrating two modifications to the single (sparse + low-rank, "SLR") graphical lasso ADMM solver into GGLasso, plus the data needed to validate them against the R **SpiecEasi** SLR implementation.
+Two modifications to the single (sparse + low-rank, "SLR") graphical lasso ADMM solver, for integration into GGLasso, plus data to validate them against the R **SpiecEasi** SLR implementation.

-This is a **drop-in reference folder**, not a patch against the package source.
-The code under `code/` is a standalone variant of GGLasso's single-GL solver;
+The code under `code/` is a standalone variant of GGLasso's single-GL solver.
-the two modifications below are the parts intended for integration.
+The two modifications below are the parts to integrate.

 ---